MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/connect-a-survivable-branch-appliance.md

 title: "Connect a Survivable Branch Appliance" ms.author: kenwith
 author: kenwith
-manager: laurawi
+manager: serdars
-ms.date: 11/17/2014
+ms.date: 11/17/2018
 ms.audience: ITPro
 ms.topic: get-started-article
 ms.prod: office-online-server
 localization_priority: Normal
-ms.assetid: fe3167e2-d1b1-4cd4-bf30-262e0e7d14e8
 description: "Every Survivable Branch Appliance (SBA) is associated with a Front End pool which serves as a backup registrar for the SBA.
-When the Front End pool is migrated to Lync Server 2013, the SBA must be disassociated from the Lync Server 2010 Front End pool while the pool is upgraded, Once the pool has been migrated to Lync Server 2013, the SBA can be re-associated with the upgraded Front End pool.
-This involves deleting the SBA from the legacy Lync Server 2010 topology in Topology Builder and then adding the SBA to the Lync Server 2013 topology.
-Users homed on the legacy Lync Server 2010 SBA must first be moved to another Front End pool before removing the SBA from the topology.
-Once the SBA is added to the Lync Server 2013 topology, those users can then be moved back to the SBA.
+When the Front End pool is migrated to Skype for Business Server 2019, the SBA must be disassociated from the Front End pool while the pool is upgraded, Once the pool has been migrated to Skype for Business Server 2019, the SBA can be re-associated with the upgraded Front End pool.
+This involves deleting the SBA from the legacy topology in Topology Builder and then adding the SBA to the Skype for Business Server 2019 topology.
+Users homed on the legacy SBA must first be moved to another Front End pool before removing the SBA from the topology.
+Once the SBA is added to the Skype for Business Server 2019 topology, those users can then be moved back to the SBA.
 These steps are summarized below:"
 ---

 # Connect a Survivable Branch Appliance
 []
 Every Survivable Branch Appliance (SBA) is associated with a Front End pool which serves as a backup registrar for the SBA.
-When the Front End pool is migrated to Lync Server 2013, the SBA must be disassociated from the Lync Server 2010 Front End pool while the pool is upgraded, Once the pool has been migrated to Lync Server 2013, the SBA can be re-associated with the upgraded Front End pool.
-This involves deleting the SBA from the legacy Lync Server 2010 topology in Topology Builder and then adding the SBA to the Lync Server 2013 topology.
-Users homed on the legacy Lync Server 2010 SBA must first be moved to another Front End pool before removing the SBA from the topology.
-Once the SBA is added to the Lync Server 2013 topology, those users can then be moved back to the SBA.
+When the Front End pool is migrated to Skype for Business Server 2019, the SBA must be disassociated from the Front End pool while the pool is upgraded, Once the pool has been migrated to Skype for Business Server 2019, the SBA can be re-associated with the upgraded Front End pool.
+This involves deleting the SBA from the legacy topology in Topology Builder and then adding the SBA to the Skype for Business Server 2019 topology.
+Users homed on the legacy SBA must first be moved to another Front End pool before removing the SBA from the topology.
+Once the SBA is added to the Skype for Business Server 2019 topology, those users can then be moved back to the SBA.
 These steps are summarized below:

-1. Move branch users homed on the legacy SBA Lync Server 2010 to another Front End pool.
+1. Move branch users homed on the legacy SBA to another Front End pool.

-2. Remove SBA from the legacy Lync Server 2010 topology to disconnect the existing Front End pool as a backup registrar.
+2. Remove SBA from the legacy topology to disconnect the existing Front End pool as a backup registrar.

-3. Add SBA to the Lync Server 2013 topology and configure this new Front End pool as the backup registrar.
+3. Add SBA to the Skype for Business Server 2019 topology and configure this new Front End pool as the backup registrar.

-4. Move the branch users to the new Lync Server 2013 SBA.
+4. Move the branch users to the new Skype for Business Server 2019 SBA.

-### Add Lync Server 2010 SBA Branch Site to Your Topology
+### Add legacy SBA Branch Site to Your Topology

 1. Open **Topology Builder**.